ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/introduccion-a-javascript/github-cli/gh-api-graphql.md

 ## Getting my repos

+Remember: pass one or more `-f/--raw-field` values in `"key=value"` format to add static string parameters to the request payload.

+The `-F/--field` flag has type conversion based on the format of the value.
+For instance placeholder values `"{owner}"`, `"{repo}"`, and `"{branch}"` get populated with values from the repository of the current directory and if the value starts with `"@"`, the rest of the value is interpreted as a filename to read the value from.

 ```
 ➜  graphql-learning git:(main) ✗ gh config set pager cat
 ➜  graphql-learning git:(main) ✗ cat my-repos.bash